oql/Prometheus/README.md

 I will upgrade it when vertx3 is stabled and well documented.

 ###Signin and Signup
-Try to make simple signin and signup index page.
+I made simple signin and signup index page.
+Willing to add ssl and smtp auth functions.

+###Designing Main
+designing main page suit for our wiki
 <br><br>
 ##Required Functions